oja/amazon-music-linux/README.md

 The output `.deb` or `.rpm` file will be in the `release-builds/` directory.

+## Troubleshooting
+- If you get an error about `libXss.so.1`, install `libXScrnSaver` or equivalent.

 ## TODO
 - Media keys support (pause/play, next, last)
 - Modify title to playing song